VariantSync/Vatras/src/CC.lagda.md

 CC₂→CC-left {i} {A} {e} c₂ = toNaryConfig c₂ , CC₂→CC-left-toNaryConfig e c₂
 ```

-Proof of the right side.
+#### Proof of the right side

 This proof is very similar to the left side.
 Maybe we can simplify both proofs if we extract some similarities.
 ```agda
 CC₂→CC-right-toBinaryConfig : ∀ {i : Size} {A : Set}
   → ∀ (e : CC₂ i A)